splunk/SA-CrowdstrikeDevices/docs/releases/index.md

 Released: December 19, 2022

 +++ New :icon-shield-check:
-- [x] Added macro and retention definition to ES General Settings
+- [x] Added macro and retention definition to the General Settings in Splunk Enterprise Security
 +++

 ---